google/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/index.md

        `label.textContent = addend1 + ' + ' + addend2 + ' = ' + sum;`

-1. To the left of this code you can see the line number of this particular line of code: **25**.
+1. To the left of this code, you can see the line number of this particular line of code: **25**.
 Click on **25**.
 DevTools puts a blue icon on top of **25**.
 This means that there is a line of code breakpoint on this line.
    DevTools now always pauses before this line of code is executed.